-My visit in champagne brought me to the wonderful city of Reims.
+My visit to the Champagne region brought me to the wonderful city of Reims.
 Not only being the capital of sparkling wine it also is a culinary paradise.
-At Le Parc at Domaine les Crayeres I enjoyed a not less than imperial lunch.
+At Le Parc at Domaine les Crayeres I enjoyed nothing less than an imperial lunch.

 The restaurant is situated in a fancy 5 star hotel.